 - Participants are responsible for booking and funding their own flights to and from the Competition.
 Participants should provide the organisers with their arrival and departure information.

 - All information relating to the Programme will be sent to participants a few weeks before the Competition.
 Participants should read this information carefully and note all the relevant contact details.

-The competition is open to undergraduate and master’s degree students from all institutions of tertiary education in the world.
+- Participation in the Competition is open to undergraduate and masters students from all universities in the world.

 How to Apply

-Universities are invited to register once information is made available on the Moot website.
-Teams can register directly on their website
+Universities are invited to register directly on their website.